A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: White-box Structure-guided Ligand Optimization

 \textbf{Target proteins.} We use seven target proteins as benchmarks.
 First, we consider four benchmark targets from the Boltz2 paper, where Boltz2 shows strong binding affinity prediction performance \citep{passaro2025boltz2}: TYK2, CDK2, JNK1, and P38.
 As these targets are all kinases, we additionally include three proteins from distinct classes: CA2 as a metalloenzyme, THROMBIN as a serine protease, and FABP4 as a lipid-binding protein, covering diverse protein domains and ligand interaction mechanisms.

-\textbf{Implementation details.} We use the SynFlowNet-Boltz pipeline introduced in the Boltz2 paper~\citep{passaro2025boltz2} for online ligand discovery.
+\textbf{Implementation details.} We use the SynFlowNet-Boltz pipeline introduced in the Boltz2 paper~\citep{passaro2025boltz2}.
 In this pipeline, the SynFlowNet policy, parameterized by a four-layer graph transformer~\cite{yun2019graph,cretu2025synflownet}, sequentially selects actions to complete a ligand molecule at each iteration.
 Then, Boltz2 computes binding affinity scores for the generated molecules based on protein-ligand structure predictions.
 These scores are used as rewards to update the policy toward generating higher-score ligands.

 In our experiments, we extend this setup by incorporating representation alignment-based distillation into the policy.
 Specifically, we maximize the cosine similarity between the policy’s second-layer single representations and corresponding Boltz2 single representations.
 Note that representations are aligned on ligand molecules, using Boltz2 ligand representations that are obtained as a byproduct of the Boltz2 binding affinity computation.
-The overall implementation and hyperparameters follow prior settings \citep{passaro2025boltz2}, with details provided in \Cref{appx:structure_guide}.
+The overall implementation and hyperparameters follow prior settings \citep{passaro2025boltz2}, with details provided in \Cref{supp:molopt_details}.

 \textbf{Metrics.} We evaluate the performance using two metrics.
 First, we measure the number of high-score molecules discovered as a function of the number of reward evaluations during online training, reflecting sample efficiency.
 A molecule is considered high-reward if its Boltz2 screening score~\citep{passaro2025boltz2} exceeds $0.75$.
 For CA2, we adopt a higher threshold of $1.2$ to account for metal coordination effects.
 Second, we measure the number of modes, defined as the number of distinct high-scoring molecules with pairwise Tanimoto similarity below $0.6$.